denten-books/plain-text/1-device.md

 number of surfeit features that do not fit neatly into mathematics.
 These account for the perplexing undercurrent of cognitive theory always present in Turing's writing.
 His machines "think," they are "aware," and they "remember," where his humans "calculate" and "compute."
-The cognitive language reflects the heritage of Wittgenstein's thought, concerned more broadly with theory of mind and the passage of inscription into understanding.
+The cognitive language reflects a heritage of Wittgenstein's thought, concerned more broadly with theory of mind and the passage of inscription into understanding.
 Turing's machine thinks in a particularly literate way: by ingesting and regurgitating symbols.
 Turing inherits these traits from Wittgenstein's menagerie of comprehension automata in various states of disrepair.
 In the wilderness of Wittgenstein's thought he locates the concise coordinates for a universal mechanism, placed at the liminal space between thing and symbol.

-The Turing machine mediates in the metaphoric transference from intrinsic "hard" states to their extrinsic "soft" representations.
-Like its predecessors it concerns the grammar of that transformation and, ultimately, the mechanisms of exacting obedience.
-They are fully deterministic systems that nevertheless exceed their formal limitation.
+Turing machines mediate in the metaphoric transference from intrinsic "hard" states to their extrinsic "soft" representations.
+Like their predecessors, they concern the grammar of that transformation.
+They are, ultimately, mechanisms of exacting obedience: fully deterministic systems that nevertheless exceed their formal limitations.
 "How can the rules of operation of the machine change?"
-Turing asks in "Computing Machinery and Intelligence" [@turing_computing_1950, 458].
-His answer, which begins as a blueprint for a narrowly computational machine in the 1930s, by the 1950s blossoms into a dramatized conversation between a poet and her critic; into the possibility of an evolving artificial intelligence; and into an imitation game, by which the computer misrepresents its assigned gender.
-The very formulation of the Turing machine poses a number of questions related to the problem of free will and determinism more broadly.
+Turing asked in "Computing Machinery and Intelligence" [@turing_computing_1950, 458].
+His answer, which began as a mathematical proposition in the 1930s, by the 1950s developed into a dramatized conversation between a poet and her critic; into the possibility of an evolving artificial intelligence; and into an imitation game, by which computers misrepresent their assigned gender.
+The very formulation of Turing machines poses a number of questions related to the problem of free will and determinism more broadly.
 How can a machine escape its programming?
-How can a poet transcend the rules of composition?
+How can a poem transcend the rules of its composition?
 How do humans become more than the sum of their nature and nurture?

 Turing's universal machine finally distills the diversity of Wittgenstein's experiments into a single concise formula.
-It needs the following three components to function: (a) a system of notation that represents machine states, (b) a storage medium capable of bearing its inscription, and (c) a reading and writing mechanism to transform the notation into machine states.
+It needs the following three components to function: (a) a notational system that represents machine states, (b) storage media capable of bearing inscription, and (c) a reading and writing mechanism to transform notation into machine states.
 Given these three characteristics, the machine becomes a universal mechanism, capable of assuming the function of any other symbolic system.

-To understand the Turing machine in practical terms, think about the lower limits of modern computation.
-A Turing machine is capable, for example, of simulating the physics of using a hammer, but it is not a hammer itself.
-Physics in this context can be thought of as a system of notation and a logic that approximates natural phenomena.
-The Turing machine thus opens a space of interiority, by which the actions of a mechanism (hammering, in our case) can be traced into its notational equivalents (instructions for hammering).
-The contemporary idea of a "smart" hammer, or any other smart thing for that matter, presupposes a system of symbolic exchange within the instrument.
+To understand Turing machines in practical terms, think about the lower limits of computation.
+A Turing machine can simulate the physics of using a hammer, for example, but it cannot ever become one.
+A smart hammer is one that contains inscription: rules and instructions for hammering.
+Turing machines open a space of interiority, by which mechanical actions (hammering, in our case) can be traced into their notational equivalents (instructions for hammering).
+A smart hammer, or any other smart thing for that matter, presupposes a system of symbolic exchange within the instrument.

 Once assimilated in this way, symbols are amenable to grammatical transformation.
-The Turing machine unfolds the logic of tool use, that is, the technique of any given instrument.
-More complicated logics of higher level activity like solving physical formulas or writing poetry are similarly amenable to Turing simulation, provided a grammar.
+Turing machines unfold the logic of instrument use, that is, their technique.
+More complicated symbolic logics, which represent higher level activity like solving physical formulas or writing poetry, are similarly amenable to Turing simulation, provided a grammar.
 Technique, if you recall from our earlier discussion, is a mode of production abstracted from its material contexts.
 The extent to which Turing machines penetrate everyday life